 Marcy Sutton is the Head of Learning at GatsbyJS, but what does that mean?
 One of Gatsby's core focuses is the community, and a part of that is making the experience with Gatsby as friendly as possible.
 A large part of making Gatsby friendly is having excellent documentation, so that learning and debugging experiences would be smooth.

 So the learning experience is smooth but what is Gatsby's potential on the web?
 Marcy talks about how Gatsby has the potential to make a huge impact.
-Currently, WordPress is powering about a third of the internet, that's huge, but it has its issues.
-WordPress is centered around the authoring experience, but the front-end experience is not good.
+Currently WordPress is powering about a third of the web, that's huge, but it has its issues.
+WordPress is centered around the authoring experience but the front-end experience is not good.
 Gatsby is looking more towards the future, it doesn't use a database, it can build out static HTML, it's accessible, and it's also democratizing the experience with a themes ecosystem.

 Marcy also discusses the inclusive community that she has helped build, NW Tech Women, a small group out of Bellingham WA that hosts social events, but also volunteers and pairs with non-profits to make a community impact.

 Joel: So I'm pretty stoked to talk to you in general.
 You've had a lot of interesting circumstances in your life recently.
 But what I really wanna ask you first of all, 'cause this is what's important to me, and I'm curious if you could describe van life to me and what that is and how you use that as a kind of escape from these screens that we spend so much time with.